angular/angular/aio/content/guide/metadata.md

 })
 ```

+Beginning in version 5, this rewritting is performed automatically by the compiler while emitting the .js file.

 ### Limited function calls

 The _collector_ can represent a function call or object creation with `new` as long as the syntax is valid.
 The _collector_ only cares about proper syntax.